Because singing your heart out while covered in glitter and tipsy on bottomless cocktails is ALWAYS a good idea!

 Bottomless brunch was the plan, with the slightly tricky requirement that we wanted cocktails, rather than the standard bloody mary/prosecco combo.
 Lucky Voice ticked that box!

 For just £35 per person, Lucky Voice’s Karaoke Bottomless Brunch includes two hours of unlimited cocktails (Aperol Spritz, Sex On The Beach, Elderflower Gin Fizz), bagels (ham and cheese, smoked salmon, bacon), glitter art, a DJ and one hour of private karaoke.
-It sounded like the best girly get-together in the world.
+It sounded like the best girly get-together in the world, or at least one of the best brunch experiences in a long time.

 Lucky Voice is wonderfully cheesy.
 There are novelty glittery hats strewn on the bar, colourful wigs on the chairs, inflatable microphones, guitars and saxophones ready to be played with, and everything plays out under the watchful glare of a gigantic inflatable duck.